pietrobraione/sushi/README.md

 Once installed GLPK-Java, you will (possibly) need to modify the `build.gradle` file in the `master` subdirectory.

-* The provided `master/build.gradle` file instructs Gradle to use version 1.12.0 of the GLPK-Java jar file, but the jar file's version must match the version of the GLPK-Java native library that you installed.
-For this reason, if it happens that on your development machine you have a version of GLPK-Java different from 1.12.0 you must edit the `master/build.gradle` file as follows: Find the `def glpkVersion = ...` statement in the file and replace the version number on the right-hand side of the assignment with the version number of the GLPK-Java you installed on your platform.
+* The provided `master/build.gradle` file instructs Gradle to use version 1.12.0 of the GLPK-Java jar file that matches the version used in the `Dockerfile`, but in case your development machine uses a different version of GLPK-Java, the `master/build.gradle` file must be modified to match your setup.
+In this case you must edit the `master/build.gradle` file as follows: Find the `def glpkVersion = ...` statement in the file and replace the version number on the right-hand side of the assignment with the version number of the GLPK-Java you installed on your development machine.
 * The `master/build.gradle` file must also be set with a path to the directory where the native part of GLPK-Java is found.
 This is not indispensable for building SUSHI, but it is for running it, especially under Eclipse.
 The provided path is `/usr/local/lib/jni`, thus in the case (notably under Windows and Ubuntu) your actual setup path differs from this default you must edit the `def glpkJniLocation = ...` statement in the file and put the correct path on the right-hand side of the assignment.
 The GLPK-Java documentation will tell you where the native files are installed.

 ### Working under Eclipse